Haelix-Code/ForeFlightKML/README.md

  - `addPoint` Add a point with style.
  - `addLine` Add a line connecting multiple coordinates.
  - `addLineCircle` Add a circular line (approximated by line segments).
- - `addLineSegment` Add an arc segment line geometry.
+ - `addLineSector` Add an arc sector line geometry.
  - `addPolygon` Add a polygon with outer boundary and optional holes.
  - `addPolygonCircle` Add a polygon with outer boundary and optional holes.
- - `addPolygonSegment` Add a filled segment polygon (pie slice).
+ - `addPolygonSector` Add a filled sector polygon (pie slice).
- - `addPolygonAnnularSegment` Add a filled annular (ring) segment polygon.
+ - `addPolygonAnnularSector` Add a filled annular (ring) sector polygon.
  - `addLabel` Add a text-only label placemark at a coordinate.

 ### ForeflightKMLBuilder Export formats